invtfl-yuvraj/parallex-effect-trekventure/README.md

 TrekVenture is designed to inspire and guide adventurers towards unforgettable experiences.
 Our website stands out with its immersive parallax effect, providing a dynamic and visually appealing journey through the world of adventure.

 ## Preview
-You can see a live preview here : [will be updated soon...]
+You can see a live preview here : https://trekventure.vercel.app

 ## Features
 - **Responsive Design:** The website is designed to be responsive, ensuring a seamless experience across various devices.